-According to Ayurveda, every individual is born with a unique combination of doshas termed as PRAKRUTI (body’s physical constitution) that is determined at the moment of conception and influenced by seasonal variations and several other internal and external factors.
-We are all different, everyone inherent strength and weakness.
+According to Ayurveda, every individual is born with a unique combination of doshas termed as PRAKRITI (body’s physical constitution) that is determined at the moment of conception and influenced by seasonal variations and several other internal and external factors.
+We are all different; everyone has their unique inherent strength and weakness.
 If you know yours and know how your constitution causes them, you can adjust for them and make your life happier and healthier.

 Pitta people are efficient, precise and orderly.
 They hate hot climate, prefer cooling food.
 Their skin tends to be warm and soft with freckles, pimples, rashes and wrinkles.
-Their hair grays and falls early.
+Their hair grays early and they also suffer from hairfall.
 These people get easily irritated and are impatient.

 Kapha people like slow and relaxed life.
 The qualities of Kapha are slow, steady, heavy, oily, and cold.
 When Kapha is in balance, Kapha people are caring, nurturing and grounded.
 Their stamina is superior to the other types.
 Their body tissues are firm, well-nourished and healthy.
 When out of balance, they are needy, lazy, feel heavy in body and mind and tend to gain weight easily and lose it with difficulty.